strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 ----------

 Country Of Birth
 ^^^^^^^^^^^^^^^^

 The country in which the client was born, as represented by a code.

+:Field name: CoB

+:Data type: Char[4]

+:Domain:
   Standard Australian Classification of Countries 2011 (SACC 2011) 4-digit code (ABS Catalogue No. 1269.0) [provided in Appendix B] SACC 2011 is a four-digit, three-level hierarchical structure specifying major group, minor group and country.
 9999 is used when the information is not known or the client has refused to provide the information.

 :METeOR: `459973 <http://meteor.aihw.gov.au/content/index.phtml/itemId/459973>`__

 ----------

 Cultural training flag
 ^^^^^^^^^^^^^^^^^^^^^^

 A flag to represent whether a provider has done cultural training

+:Field name: CultFlag

+:Data type: Char[1]

 :Domain:
   :1: Yes